-EIA does not publicly provide data by individual Prime Supplier because of statutory privacy restrictions.
+EIA does not publicly provide data by individual Prime Supplier because it would result in the release of competitive business information.
 If there is a small number of Prime Suppliers for the fuel type in the state, EIA will also withhold aggregate sales volume information for that state and fuel type.
 Organizations may enter into data sharing agreements with EIA to obtain fuel sales by Prime Supplier, but EIA must be satisfied that the organization can meet the privacy requirements.
-For example, in order for a state agency to enter into a data sharing agreement with EIA, it must satisfy EIA that its Freedom of Information Act (FOIA) laws will not compel disclosure of confidential business information that would be protected by the federal statute.
+For example, in order for a state agency to enter into a data sharing agreement with EIA, it must satisfy EIA that its Freedom of Information Act (FOIA) laws will not compel disclosure of competitive business information that would be protected by federal statute.